-US Attorney Barr refuses to testify before House over Mueller report
+US Attorney General Barr refuses to testify before House over Mueller report

 US Attorney General Bill Barr rejected allegations in a Senate hearing Wednesday that he had whitewashed the Mueller Russian interference report to protect Donald Trump, but refused to appear before the House for questioning on Thursday.